Looking for the perfect blended learning environment

 The Hochschule Furtwangen University (HFU) is a University of Applied Sciences with a student body of almost 7000 students.
 We focus on computer science, engineering, economics, business, and applied medical sciences.

 6 500 students University Schwarzwald, Baden-Württemberg, Germany

-What were the school's challenges before NEO?
+What were the university's challenges before NEO?

 The problems that we had before using NEO were diverse.
 The courses were decentralized and not standardized.
 Instructors were not accountable and records were kept on paper.
 If an instructor was unable to teach due to illness or personal circumstance, lessons were cancelled.
 In addition, a lot of instruction was taking place from books, supported with audio played on CD players.
 Furthermore, every time an experienced instructor left us, the course they had been teaching was essentially reset.

 We felt the need to get an LMS in order to manage the LC courses more effectively and to provide students with a blended learning environment.
 We also wanted to offer instructors a better, more efficient way of delivering content and we wanted to centralize the administration of our courses, specifically with regards to enrolment.

 For us it was very important to have a standardization of our curriculum and learning outcomes, management of our course offerings, as well as establish a link between in-class work and foreign language learning outside of the classroom.

 We were introduced to NEO by a friend and colleague back in 2011 when it was still EDU 2.0.
 We choose NEO because it is very user friendly and very well suited for foreign language instruction.

 - The online quiz function, as it allows us to check student comprehension quickly and efficiently.
 In times past, grading quizzes took too much time and therefore they were less frequent.

 - Submitting homework online and being able to use rubrics to grade it.
 NEO functions as a central repository for submitted work and makes record keeping a cinch.